dbreese/fitfamconnect/DATAMODEL.md

 # Schedule

-- A schedule is for each sublocation.
+- A schedule is for a location.
-- It associates a class with a sublocation at a specific time and date.
+- It associates a class with a location at a specific time and date.
+- The class can be a 1-time, or recurring.
+- Scheduling should be easy for the owner to do.
+It would be nice to see a week and month at a time and easily add classes to the schedule.
+- A class can be scheduled multiple times in a day, but look for an overlap to ensure multiple classes are not scheduled at the same time by accident for the same location.
+For example, a "HIIT Class" might be scheduled at 5am-6am, 6am-7am, 12pm-1pm, and 4:30pm-5:30pm, every Monday.
+I might have another class, a "Strength Class" scheduled from 7am-8am and 5:30-6:30pm every Monday.

 # Security